minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 attributed to the location of representatives.

-Based on roll-call records, the Dynamic Weighted (DW)-Nominates are a widely used indicator of a representative's policy opinion in a multidimensional policy space, which serve as a strong predictor of the voting decisions of representatives @rosenthalpoole @matter.
-By including the absolute value of the first and second dimension of the DW-Nominate#footnote("accessible at https://voteview.com") as control variables, I control for differences in ideology that might explain voting behaviour.
+Based on roll-call records, the Dynamic Weighted (DW)-Nominates are a widely used indicator of a representative's ideology in a multidimensional policy space, which serve as a strong predictor of the voting decisions of representatives @rosenthalpoole @matter.
+By including the absolute value of the first and second dimension of the `DW-Nominate`#footnote("accessible at https://voteview.com") as control variables, I control for differences in ideology that might explain voting behaviour.
 It is easier to prove causality when a variable for legislator ideology is included, as this eliminates the variation in roll-call voting that